Rune2247/weather_dashboard/README.md

 Assignment: https://coding.betterdevelopers.dk/

-Reqirements for running app:
+Requirements for running app:

-- Docker Reqirements for building and run local:
+- Docker requirements for building and running locally:
-- Node v.18.18 or later (I ude 20.9.0)
+- Node v18.18 or later (I use 20.9.0)
 - Yarn (npm install -g yarn)

-How to start the app:
+How to start the app for production:

 - docker build -t weather_dashboard_rlf .

 - docker run -p 3000:3000 weather_dashboard_rlf

-Techstack:

-- Next.js
-- react-icons
-- Recharts
+How to run tests

+- Make sure you have installed all packages with yarn
+- Execute yarn test in your terminal